agnkos/watchlist-react/README.md

 # in the making

-React version of my watchlist project in Vanilla JS ([link to the project](https://github.com/agnkos/watchlist)) with some extra funcionalities.
+React version of my watchlist project in Vanilla JS ([link to the project](https://github.com/agnkos/watchlist)) with some extra functionalities.